NastyRunner13/youtube-content-management-mcp/README.md

    - Check that the key is valid and has YouTube Data API v3 enabled

 2. **"quotaExceeded" errors**
-   - You've hit your daily API quota limit
+   - You've hit your daily API quota limit (default: 10,000 units)
    - Wait until the quota resets (daily) or increase your quota in Google Cloud Console
+   - Note: Metrics tools and search tools with metrics may consume more quota due to multiple API calls

 3. **"keyInvalid" errors**
    - Your API key is invalid or has been revoked
    - Generate a new API key and update your configuration

+4. **"Invalid input arguments" errors**
+   - Check the Pydantic error message for details (e.g., missing `query`, invalid `order`)
+   - Ensure inputs match the tool's parameter requirements

-4. **MCP server not starting**
+5. **MCP server not starting**
-   - Check that all dependencies are installed
+   - Check that all dependencies (`google-api-python-client`, `python-dotenv`, `pydantic`) are installed
    - Verify the Python path in your configuration is correct
    - Check the MCP extension logs for detailed error messages